dcruz-cyber1/Security-Homelab/IR-SSH-Brute-Force.md

 # **10. Conclusion**

-This exercise demonstrated a functioning homelab SOC capable of detecting a real SSH brute force attack in real time.
+This demonstrated a functioning homelab capable of detecting a real SSH brute force attack in real time.
 The detection chain from attack to log to SIEM to dashboard visualization performed as designed.
 Gaps in the automated response pipeline have been identified and documented for remediation.
 The environment mirrors enterprise security architecture including SIEM (Graylog + Wazuh), IDS (Suricata), firewall (UFW), DNS security (Pi-hole), and zero-trust remote access (Tailscale).

 This incident report serves as evidence of hands-on security operations experience including attack simulation, log analysis, SIEM configuration, dashboard creation, and incident documentation.